clarkgrubb/data-tools/doc/TUTORIAL.md

     od -c
     cat -t

 `od -b` will display the input in octal bytes.
-If the file is one of the many 8-bit extensions of ASCII, `od -c` is useful, since it renders printable ASCII.  `cat -t` will render ASCII control characters other than LF with ^ notation.
-Some versions also use Emacs style M- notation for upper 8-bit bytes.
+If the input is thought to be encoded in one of the many 8-bit extensions of ASCII, `od -c` is useful, since it renders printable ASCII and uses octal bytes for everything else.

-    hexedit
+`cat -t` renders printable ASCII and newlines, and uses `^` notation for other control characters.
+Some versions of `cat -t` use Emacs style `M-X` notation for upper 8-bit bytes.
+In this case, `X` will be what `cat -t` would have used to render the character if the upper bit were zero, with the exception of `^J` being used for newline.

+A binary editor can be a useful thing to have.
+The repo will build a version of [hexedit](http://rigaux.org/hexedit.html) to which a [patch](http://www.volkerschatz.com/unix/hexeditpatch.html) supporting aligned search has been applied.

     utf8-viewer

  How to generate a character given a unicode point